 Elementary procedure: The RETAP and TMAAP protocol consists of elementary procedures (EPs).
-An elementary procedure is a unit of interaction between the primary device (Node B/eNB) and the secondary devices (RET or TMAs devices)
+An elementary procedure is a unit of interaction between the primary device (RAN Node) and the secondary devices (RET or TMAs devices)

 An EP consists of an initiating message and possibly a response message.